 Now that I’m taking a closer look at this vignette, pretty much every single thing shown here is vintage.
 The ceramic leopard (or is he a cheetah), the Kittinger gold leaf buffet, the Paul Hanson tortoise shell lamp, the sculpture (yes, it’s from an artist estate sale), the vase, painting, and candleholders (which double as bells) are all antiques.
 You definitely cannot tell I used to own a vintage shop…I say in the most sarcastic voice ever.

 If you turned 90º, you’ll be staring at this gold gilt mirror – BTDubs, I have an entire round-up of Anthropologie mirror dupes you should check out.

 This Henrendon burl wood console is perfection.
-It was purchased off of Facebook MarketPlace for a steal, and its small scale fits perfectly in this space.
+It was purchased from Facebook Marketplace for a steal, and its small scale fits perfectly in this space.
 I love it paired with this Mid-Century Modern globe lamp.
 That ginkgo leaf lamp is not an antique.
-It was purchased new but the design is a knock-off of this Tommaso Barbi lamp I fully regret selling.
+It was purchased new, but the design is a knock-off of this Tommaso Barbi lamp I fully regret selling.